jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 Business, Technical features and limitations:

 - The first option to consider is for existing Citrix and VMware Horizon customers.
 It provides the same tools (Single pane of glass for all workloads) and reuses the same skill sets for all environments.
 Maximize existing on-premises investments and skills.
 - Hybrid Architecture allows us to manage existing on-premises and cloud workloads side-by-side.
 Can centrally manage images with enhanced image management capabilities, policies, and profiles.
-Accelerates transition from on-prem workloads to Microsoft Azure and reduces time to value
+Accelerates transition from on-prem workloads to Microsoft Azure and reduces time to value.
 - Scales environment up or out based on schedule or load.
 Ramp sessions into the cloud as needed.
 Capacity burst, or load balance between datacenter and cloud.
 - Expands compliance, security, and business requirements to the cloud.
 - Enterprise-class performance, consistent user experience, advanced remote protocols deliver near-local desktop and app performance on a broad range of clients.